 Student demand for flexible learning options, challenges to the Carnegie seat-time principles, credit hour standards, state authorization, transparency and proficiency questions, security, intellectual property concerns, and accreditation are some of the issues you may be facing in this dynamic arena.
 This module discusses the implications that these emerging trends in education will have on you, the policymakers and educators, while offering strategies for coping and succeeding as education leaders.

 - Describe Strategic Questions Surrounding Educational Policy as they relate to your institution.

 - Evaluate Tools and Resources to Track Policy Changes.

 Online Leadership III: Financials and Economics

 Online and blended learning programs are providing increased access to education on a global basis.
 These programs are also supplying institutions with additional revenue streams.
 How do you maintain a competitive edge in this new world of education?
 What are the financial challenges that you are currently facing?
 What challenges do online and blended programming present for your institution?
 Online and blended programs can grow and expand your institutional presence, but you have to do this without negatively impacting existing services and programs.
 How can these programs be aligned with your institutional mission, vision, and values and still address the competition?
-This workshop will examine some of these issues while also addressing program sustainability and models for financial and economic success.
+This module will examine some of these issues while also addressing program sustainability and models for financial and economic success.